veeso/ssh2-config/README.md

 ## Support the developer ☕

-If you like tui-realm and you're grateful for the work I've done, please consider a little donation 🥳
+If you like ssh2-config and you're grateful for the work I've done, please consider a little donation 🥳

 You can make a donation with one of these platforms: